Last Updated on January 13, 2022 by Grow with Bovees

 Arborvitaes love soil that ranges between slightly acidic to slightly alkaline (or when the soil pH is between 6.5 – 8.0).

-If your soil pH is within that range, then you’re good-to-go.
+If you have alkaline soil and the pH is within that range, then you’re good-to-go.
 However, if your soil test shows it to be out of that range, and you notice your evergreens are not thriving, or if you’ve planted several arborvitae trees to build a hedge or screen, fertilization will be necessary.

 This’ll correct the soil imbalance and quell the competition among your evergreens’ root systems for nutrients.